p-schaefer/datastreamr.helper/README.md

 The functions in datastreamr.helper accept standard R operators and formats (i.e., lists and vectors) for API queries with `qs_helper()`.
-The `filter` argument requires a named list, which elements name corresponding to the field to filter by (i., `DS_valid$valid_filter[["metadata"]]`).
+The `filter` argument requires a named list, which elements name corresponding to the field to filter by (i.e., `DS_valid$valid_filter[["metadata"]]`).
 The associated element can be a list or vector, but the first element of that object must be a standard R operator: